BConley995/NexaCastVideo/README.md

 - **Dynamic Image Sourcing**: Generates contextually relevant images for each script line using DALL·E.
 - **Royalty-Free Music**: Sources random royalty-free music tracks for the video background.

-## Development Progress

-The project is in an active development phase, with the following functionalities implemented:

-- **Video Compilation**: Combines generated content into a cohesive video format.
-- **Music Integration**: Adds and adjusts background music, including looping and fading effects.

 ## Installation and Setup

 1. **Clone the Repository**: Download the project from its GitHub repository.